CS2103AUG2016-F11-C3/addressbook-level4/docs/NewDeveloperGuide.md

 ### Use case: Delete task
 #### MSS
-3. User requests to delete a task in the list
+3. User requests to delete a task in the list by specifying its index
 4. System deletes selected task from the list
 (Use case ends)

 #### Extensions
 1a.
-The given task is invalid
+The given task index is invalid
 >1a1.
 System shows an error message
 > Use case resumes at step 1